 The most common language spoken in Lost Springs is English.
 Other important languages spoken here include Italian and Polish.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 50.1% of the households here have four, five, or more cars.
-That is more cars per household than in 99.6% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 54.3% of the households here have four, five, or more cars.
+That is more cars per household than in 99.8% of the neighborhoods in the nation.

-Did you know that the neighborhood has more Scots-Irish and French ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Austrian and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.6% of this neighborhood's residents have Scots-Irish ancestry and 7.7% have French ancestry.
+In fact, 1.6% of this neighborhood's residents have Austrian ancestry and 1.4% have Finnish ancestry.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.